-Once you understand you know the general parameters of your climate, you can think about microclimates or pockets within your garden that have specialized growing conditions.
-For instance, even though most of your landscape may be sunny, many properties have taller shrubs or buildings which create shade for shade loving perennials.
-You may also find that although you live in a particular USDA Hardiness Zone, you can grow perennials and shrubs that are listed for warmer Zones because you have areas that are protected from harsh winds or stay warmer from surrounding areas.
-If you garden in Zone 4 and think you have a microclimate that will support a plant listed for Zone 5, by all means, give it a try.
+Once you know the general parameters of your climate, you can think about micro-climates, or pockets within your garden that have specialized growing conditions.
+For instance, even though most of your landscape may be sunny, there may be areas that have taller shrubs or buildings which create shade for shade loving perennials.
+You may also find that although you live in a particular USDA Hardiness Zone, you can grow perennials and shrubs that are listed for warmer Zones because you have areas that are protected from harsh winds, or stay warmer from surrounding areas.
+If you garden in Zone 4, and think you have a micro-climate that will support a plant listed for Zone 5, by all means, give it a try.

-One resource you can turn to for detailed information on the climate where you live is your county Cooperative Extension office.
+One resource you can turn to for detailed information on the climate in your area is your county Cooperative Extension office.
 The Cooperative Extension System is a nationwide, non-credit educational network.
-Each U.S. state and territory has a state office at its land-grant university and a network of local or regional offices.
+Each U.S. state and territory has a state office at its land-grant university, and a network of local or regional offices.

 Go to http://www.csrees.usda.gov/Extension/index.html to find statewide resources as well as your county office.